 In the State of California, copies of business entity documents are available free of charge on the Secretary of State's company search website.
-To perform a search for companies in the state of California, you can use the Secretary of State's search function.
-One of the first steps to take when starting a company in California is to conduct a search for companies in California.
-The California Secretary of State maintains an organized registry of California business entities that exist or have been dissolved.
+To discover if someone owns a business in the Golden State, you can use the Secretary of State's search function.
+When starting a company in California, it is important to conduct a search for companies in the state.
+The California Secretary of State maintains an organized registry of all existing and dissolved business entities.

 The database is free to use and makes it easy to search for existing companies or to query an available business name.
 A DBA (“doing business as filing”) is only required if you are doing business under a name other than your business name or the business name of your company.
 Since all information is available about California business entities, you can easily perform a search before attaching a business name that is already busy.
 On your favorite computer or mobile device, go to the Business Entities section of the California Secretary of State website.
 You can also perform a California Secretary of State business search above by entering a license number, individual name, or company name and selecting a state.

 A DBA (doing business as), or trade name, is a fictitious business name that companies operate outside of the LLC's formal name.
 The Los Angeles City Council Tax Permit Office & can give you the name and address of the business owner for a business licensed in the city of Los Angeles.
 In addition to providing a search for business licenses from the state of California, you can also search for licenses in other states.
 If the company filed a Fictitious Business Name Statement with the Los Angeles County Office of Record and Record, you can obtain a copy.
 Instead of relying only on the word of a company, you can use a California business license search.